 CAMELBACK STEAM LOCOMOTIVES

-A PORTOLIO OF PHOTOGRAPHS OF CENTER CAB STEAM LOCOMOTIVES
+A PORTFOLIO OF PHOTOGRAPHS OF CENTER CAB STEAM LOCOMOTIVES

 Photographed on August 10, 1940 by Donald W. Furler.